 Upon diagnosis, I thought, how hard can this be?
 I have my patients monitor blood sugars, exercise, take medications and watch what they eat all the time.
 Oh was I wrong!
 It was a lot harder than I had anticipated.

 The first thing I needed to do was to take a closer look at what I was putting in my mouth.
-My diabetic specialist helped create a tailored and personalized meal plan just for me.
+First of all, I asked my diabetic specialist “what are the best foods for diabetics?” and she helped create a tailored and personalized meal plan just for me.
 My meal plan was very restricted but it doesn’t necessarily mean everyone’s will be since each plan is individualized to the person and their circumstance.
 It’s important to know you don’t have to give up all the foods you love, it’s all about moderation and reading the food labels.
 One of the biggest things you want to focus on is your carbohydrate intake.
 Carbohydrates are broken down into two types: simple carbs and complex carbs.
 Simple carbohydrates raise your blood sugar right after you eat because they get broken down faster, whereas, complex carbohydrates take longer to break down in the body causing sugar in the blood to rise more slowly.
 My typical meals included the following:

 - Breakfast: 15-g of carbohydrates (i.e. 1 serving of a carb=1 slice of bread) with lots of protein (e.g. egg whites or vegetable sausages)